 I’ve lived in the Seattle area for my whole life.
-So, I figured it was probably time that I write up 3 days in Seattle itinerary for families!
+So, I figured it was probably time that I wrote up 3 day itinerary in Seattle for families!
+Whether it’s your first visit or you’re coming back for more, Seattle has so much to offer—especially if you’re traveling with kids.

 Is 3 Days Enough to See Seattle?

-While you can’t see everything in Seattle, Washington in just three days, it is definitely enough time to experience some of the city’s highlights and get a taste of what it has to offer.
+While you can’t see everything in Seattle, Washington in just three days, it is enough time to experience some of the city’s highlights and get a taste of what it offers.

 There are so many things to do in Seattle with kids that you’ll have no problem filling your days.